Code-Institute-Submissions/data_centric_project_stream_three_bullet_it/README.md

 The application also gives a nod to the popular bullet journaling process by allowing users to tag list items with convenient bullet/icons which can be recognised at a glance once familiarity is obtained.
 The user can reach a handy key for these (stored on the "Index" page) from all pages of the application.

 All in all, a very useful application inspired by the immensely popular act of bullet journaling.
+You can obtain more information on this on [Bullet Journal](http://bulletjournal.com/ "Bullet Journal Homepage").
 This application could be the perfect companion for an organised life!

 ## Live Demo